 As police worked the case, they had begun calling the suspect the “Rideshare Rapist.”

 Vilchez Lazo has been linked to four attacks in the past five years.
-The first assault was reported in 2013; three others were reported in February, May and June of this year, and police believe there could be more victims.
-Investigators are asking any victims or anyone with information to contact the San Francisco Police Department and the District Attorney’s office.
+The first assault was reported in 2013 and three others in February, May and June of this year, but police believe there could be more victims.

 The four cases followed a similar pattern in which women used a ride share service to leave bars, but were picked up by the suspect claiming to be their driver.
 They were driven to a secluded location where they were raped in the backseat; some of them were threatened with a knife, according to court documents.
 All four women went to the hospital to have sexual assault kits collected.